-The Countess said nothing.
+The Countess said nothing in reply.
 Instead, she placed the needlework she had been pretending to do aside and got up from her favorite spot in Sophie’s room, a particularly plush armchair in front of the fireplace.
 She joined her daughter at the window, took Sophie’s previous spot behind the curtain, and looked out.

-Sophie gave an indelicate snort and went to her armoire to find her valise.
+Sophie gave an indelicate snort and left the window.
+She crossed the room to her armoire in search of her valise.
 “The king must believe that I’m quite powerful.
 He must not know what my charm is or I’m sure he would not have gone to all this trouble.”
 She began to stuff items from her vanity into the dark green bag.

 “Just because your charm, your magic power, didn’t manifest as a physical strength, that doesn’t mean you aren’t powerful, darling.”